Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

-Click onBack to data flow.
+Click on **Data flow**.
 You should see the five transform steps at the tail of your data prep flow.